From the light curves of Long Period Variables to their evolution along the AGB: The sample of light curves and their parameterization

+\citet{Bergeat2005} have collected data related to a large sample of carbon-rich stars, of which 15 are part of the Table \ref{tab5} sample.
+Figure \ref{fig5} displays the dependence of the parameters $W$ and $A$ of their light curves on effective temperature $T$ and mass loss rate $\dot{M}$.
+If one excludes four low $W$ curves that are close to the domain covered by the Table \ref{tab4} sample ($W <$6, namely warmer stars, $< > >$6, namely for cooler stars, $< > =$0.35.

-To the extent that we can take as granted that carbon stars keep cooling down \citep{Marigo2002}, this suggests that the stars of the Table \ref{tab5} sample having curves of large $W$ value enter it from the large $W$ side and evolve toward smaller values of $W$.
-If such is the case, they would probably have a Table \ref{tab3} origin: the larger $W$, the smaller the oscillation amplitude (Figure \ref{fig4}), namely the closer from a regime of unstable pulsation.
-Figure \ref{fig6} illustrates what such a transition would look like by displaying projections on the $P$ vs $A$, $P$ vs $\varphi_{\rm{min}}$, $P$ vs $C$ and $P$ vs $\Delta$ planes of the distributions in parameter space of the Table \ref{tab3} and Table \ref{tab5} samples.
-It shows that, apart from $A$ and $W$, a transition from Table \ref{tab3} to Table \ref{tab5} is reasonably continuous in the other parameters.
-The discontinuity in amplitude is not surprising: absorption of the dust envelope is known to be larger for carbon-rich rather than oxygen-rich stars.
+To the extent that we can take as granted that carbon stars keep cooling down \citep{Marigo2002}, this suggests that the carbon-rich stars of the Table \ref{tab5} sample having curves of large $W$ value enter it from the large $W$ side and evolve toward smaller values of $W$.
+If such is the case, they would probably have a Table \ref{tab3} ($W <$0.3) sample as well as of the Table \ref{tab4} ($W =$0.40, has an effective temperature of 2100 K \citep{Nowotny2005, Nowotny2010}, leaving open both a Table \ref{tab3} ($W >$0.3) origin.
+Such is indeed the case for all curves having $W$ values of this order or smaller.
+The 13 curves having $W <$0.3) and Table \ref{tab4} ($W =$0.84) confirms the suggestion that was made in Subsection 3.2 that the star is in the process of switching to the Myes spectral type.
+The same trend is observed in the distributions of the Table \ref{tab3} ($W >$0.3) sample and the others.
+The distributions displayed by the Table \ref{tab5} sample confirm the comments made in Paper I.